Shivaram

-S. Shivaram (28 January 1938 - 4 December 2021), popularly known simply as Shivaram or Shivaramanna, was an Indian actor, producer and director whose Kannada cinema career has spanned six decades.
-He has played roles including lead hero performances, character roles, comedic roles, as well as supporting parts.
+S. Shivaram (28 January 1938 - 4 December 2021), popularly known simply as Shivaram or Shivaramanna, was an Indian actor, producer and director whose Kannada cinema career spanned six decades.
+He played roles including lead hero performances, character roles, comedic roles, as well as supporting parts.
 He teamed up with his elder brother, S. Ramanathan and produced several films under the name Rashi Brothers apart from directing Hrudaya Sangama in 1972.
 They together produced movies directed by Puttanna Kanagal like Gejje Pooje and Upasane.
 They also produced Dr. Rajkumar 's 175th movie Nanobba Kalla and the Tamil movie Dharma Durai starring Rajinikanth which was a remake of the 1989 Kannada movie Deva.

 The brothers together produced few Bollywood films as well including the 1985 movie Geraftaar which is known to be the only Indian movie to star three stalwarts - Amitabh Bachchan, Kamal Haasan and Rajinikanth - in a single movie.
 As an actor, Shivaram has the distinction of working with many stalwart directors out of which his association with Puttanna Kanagal is much remembered.
-He has acted in all the seven Kannada movies directed by Singeetam Srinivasa Rao starring Rajkumar.
+He acted in all the seven Kannada movies directed by Singeetam Srinivasa Rao starring Rajkumar.